ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Each access token in a token series includes the claim "token_series_id", with value the identifier of the token series that the access token belongs to.

-* When issuing the first access token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the client, with value the identifier of the token series that the access token belongs to.
+* When issuing the first access token in a token series, the AS includes the parameter "token_series_id" in the access token response to the client, with value the identifier of the token series that the access token belongs to.

-* When C requests from the AS an access token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an Access Token Request such that:
+* When C requests from the AS an access token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an access token request such that:

   - It includes the parameter "token_series_id", with value the identifier of the token series for which the new access token is requested.